Krinkle/dotfiles/hosts/KrinkleMac/README.md

 ### Apache

 Reserve port 8080 for mediawiki-docker-dev (or MediaWiki-Vagrant).
-Switch generic localhost for misc ~/Development stuff to port 8000.
+Move the local Apache to port 8000, for serving `~/Development`.

 ```
 # Change `Listen 8080` to `Listen 8000`